Updated: Blog post has been updated and revised with additional tips, principles and techniques.

 That means that you have many "bad" level designs and game environments in you, start creating them and get them out of your system.
 Only then can you get to the good stuff that you aspire to create.

-Begin using some of these principles I've listed above and I hope they help you to have this year and every year after the best damn level design and game environment art year.
+Begin using these principles above to help you have this and every upcoming year as your best level design and game environment art year.